 Analytical geometry of three dimensions: - Straight lines - Co-planarity of Straight lines - Shortest distance (S.D) and Equations of S.D between two lines.
+Shortest distance between two lines using MATLAB.

 Sphere: - Standard equation of a sphere - results based on the properties of a sphere - Tangent plane to a Sphere - Equations of a circle - Visualizing sphere using MATLAB.